Household Cavalry: Organisation

 The Household Cavalry Mounted Regiment (HCMR) is horsed and carries out mounted (and some dismounted) ceremonial duties on State and Royal occasions.
 These include the provision of a Sovereign's Escort, most commonly seen on The King's Birthday Parade (Trooping the Colour) in June each year.
-Other occasions include state visits by visiting heads of state, or whenever required by the British monarch, including ceremonies associated with the Death and state funeral of Elizabeth II.
-The regiment also mounts the guard at Horse Guards.
-HCMR consists of one squadron from The Life Guards, one from The Blues and Royals and a squadron called Headquarters Squadron, which is responsible for all administrative matters and includes the regimental headquarters (RHQ), the Riding Staff, Farriers, Tailors and Saddlers.
+Other occasions include state visits by visiting heads of state, royal weddings, coronations, or whenever required by the British monarch, including ceremonies associated with the Death and state funeral of Elizabeth II.
+The regiment also mounts the King's Life Guard at Horse Guards.
+The HCMR consists of one squadron from The Life Guards, one from The Blues and Royals and a squadron called Headquarters Squadron, which is responsible for all administrative matters and includes the regimental headquarters (RHQ), the Riding Staff, Farriers, Tailors and Saddlers.
 The Regiment has been based (in various forms) at Hyde Park Barracks, Knightsbridge, since 1795.

-New troopers and officers are generally first assigned to London upon completion of horsemanship training and remain there for up to three years.
-Like the five Foot Guards regiments they rotate between the operational unit and ceremonial duties.
+New troopers and officers are generally first assigned to London upon completion of horsemanship training, referred to, alongside the rest of HCMR personnel, as Mounted Dutymen, and remain there for up to three years.
+Like the five Foot Guards regiments they rotate between the operational and ceremonial roles.

+King's Life Guard

+The Household Cavalry Mounted Regiment provides the King's Life Guard, the mounted guard at the entrance to Horse Guards.
+Horse Guards is the official main entrance to both St James's Palace and Buckingham Palace.
+The guard is on horseback from 10 am until 4 pm, with the two sentries changing every hour.
+From 4 pm until 8 pm, a pair of dismounted sentries remain.
+At 8 pm, the gates of Horse Guards are locked, and a single sentry remains until 7 am.
+When the King is in London, the Guard consists of one officer, one corporal major (who carries the standard), two non-commissioned officers, one trumpeter and ten troopers.
+This is known as a "long guard".
+When the King is not resident in London, the Guard is reduced to two non-commissioned officers and ten troopers.
+This is known as a "short guard".
+Responsibility for mounting the guard alternates between The Life Guards and The Blues and Royals.
+Every summer, the King's Troop, Royal Horse Artillery takes over the role, while the HCMR conducts important regimental training outside of London.